BW-Kickstarter-Success-Oct2019/DS/README.md

                           generated with `pip freeze > requirements.txt`
 ```
 ## Change log:
+2019-10-22 - Han - Change the RestAPI to serving a probability of success instead of just saying success or not.

 2019-10-22 - Luc - Added one naive model notebook, model accuracy of .86

 2019-10-21 - Han - Deployed using ngrok tunneling for front/backend to test.